X-culture24/Penzi/README.md

 ### Dashboard
 - The dashboard displays user profiles, matches, and messages.
-- Users can swipe through profiles and send messages.

 ### Chat Feature
 - Real-time chat functionality is powered by Flask-SocketIO.